What can you do as a free member?

 Realistically, the main reason people are flocking to this release is that it is currently the only way to play FireRed and LeafGreen officially without spending a fortune on the second-hand market.
 But outside the convenience and the obvious nostalgia, Kanto is still one of the better-designed regions in the franchise.

-The region is remarkably more open compared to the style of some newer games like Sword and Shield.
+The region is remarkably more open compared to the style of newer games.
 Once you get past the first few gyms, the map loops back on itself and allows for a surprising amount of non-linear exploration.

 Moreover, because the story is so tight, the game never stops you for ten-minute cutscenes or unskippable tutorials (outside the first grandpa that teaches you how to catch a Pokémon).
 You are almost always in control, moving from one town to the next at your own speed.